MUSC Bulletin | College of Graduate Studies

 Note: Visual display of course credit allocation are standardized by lecture/didactic hours, seminar hours, clinical/lab hours in the following format: 4 s.h.
 (2,0,2).
 Contact hours per credit hour will be a ratio as follows: lecture/didactic 1:1, seminar 2:1, clinical/lab 3:1.
 Part time study options are available.

-The Doctoral Toolbox Series (I-IV) provides an opportunity for socialization of students into doctoral work and the production of scholarly outcomes.
+NRPHD-710.
+Doctoral Toolbox Series I: The Integrative Review.
+The Doctoral Toolbox Series (I-III) provides an opportunity for socialization of students into doctoral work and the production of scholarly outcomes.
 Students will use weekly discussion, videoconferencing, and downloadable guest lectures to build skills in the research process.
 This Toolbox course is focused on developing the student's ability to create integrative review of the literature as a foundation for research.
 1 s.h.

-The Doctoral Toolbox Series (I-IV) provides an opportunity for socialization of students into doctoral work and the production of scholarly outcomes.
+NRPHD-711.
+Doctoral Toolbox Series II: Publication.
+The Doctoral Toolbox Series (I-I III) provides an opportunity for socialization of students into doctoral work and the production of scholarly outcomes.
 Students will use weekly discussion, videoconferencing, and downloadable guest lectures to build skills in the research process.
 This Toolbox Session is designed to examine the aspects of successfully writing for publication.
 1 s.h.

 NRPHD-712.
 Toolbox Series III: Dissertation Process.
 The Doctoral Toolbox Series (I-IV) provides an opportunity for socialization of students into doctoral work and the production of scholarly outcomes.
 Students will use weekly discussion, videoconferencing, and downloadable guest lectures to build skills in the research process.
 This Toolbox Session is designed to examine the elements of successful dissertation development.
 1 s.h.